flow-typed/flow-typed/README.md

 do this update manually.
 Use this command if you want to download the most recent definitions into the cache for yourself.

+##### `flow-typed create-stub package-specification [--typescript]`

+Creates `any`-typed libdef that you can fill in.

+If the `--typescript` flag is specified, the libdef would be converted from `typings` field in package.json, `index.d.ts` file or `@types/package-name` package to flow-typed libdef format.

+Note that this option can produce unpredictable output because TypeScript-to-Flow converter is not perfect.
+You can report issues to [flowgen](https://github.com/joarwilk/flowgen) repository.

 ## Active Maintenance Team

 [![Andrew Smith](https://github.com/andrewsouthpaw.png?size=100)](https://github.com/andrewsouthpaw) | [![Georges-Antoine Assi](https://github.com/gantoine.png?size=100)](https://github.com/gantoine) | [![Ville Saukkonen](https://github.com/villesau.png?size=100)](https://github.com/villesau)